jgrewe/relacsed_nix/docs/file_exploration.md

 ![Timeline](./images/timeline.png)

-The mouse-over shows the name of the RePro and the time interval in which is was active.
+The mouse-over shows the name of the RePro and the time interval in which it was active.
 The darker rectangles show that two stimuli were presented while "SAM_2" was active.

-Programmatically one can see the list of run RePros by ``dataset.repros``:
+Programmatically one can see the list of ReProRuns by ``dataset.repros``:

 ```python
 dataset.repros